53rd National Film Awards: Silver Lotus Award

+Citation: For its fascinating picture of a cultural sub-world of Assam, capturing true moments of emotion and joy.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Khalid Mohamed was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: